 Retinyl palmitate: Not so anti-aging after all

 Retinyl palmitate might sound exotic or beneficial, like a form of vitamin A that promises to reduce signs of aging and enhance skin texture.
-However, there’s a darker side to this ingredient.
+However, this ingredient has a darker side for human health.

 Studies have hinted at a heightened risk of skin cancer associated with retinyl palmitate, especially when applied to the skin and subsequently exposed to sunlight.